HOME

 Civil Record: Sam Land, boy, son of John Land, cloth drawer, and Mary Land formerly Dyson, 13 Cherry Tree Yard, Kirkgate, North District of Leeds, 16th January 1843.

-Note: I can't find Cherry Tree Yard on a current or 1908 map of Leeds.
+I can't find Cherry Tree Yard on a current or 1908 map of Leeds.
 I do, however, have a picture of it from leodis.
 Go to Where the Lands Lived in Leeds now or at the bottom of the page.

 1861 Census: Batley, E.D.
-11, Samuel Land, (I cannot read relationship to head of household), unmarried, age 18, tailor app, born in Leeds, was living with Thomas Pickering, head of household, age 26, master tailor, born in Batley, his wife, Emma , age 23, born in Batley, their two children, Emily Law, daughter, age 4, born in Batley, Maria, daughter, age 2, born in Batley, Mary Ann Law, sister-in-law, age 15, born in Batley, and Joshua Deacon, boarder, age 42, woolen spinner, born in Bradford.
+11, "Samuel" Land, (I cannot read relationship to head of household), unmarried, age 18, tailor app, born in Leeds, was living with Thomas Pickering, head of household, age 26, master tailor, born in Batley, his wife, Emma , age 23, born in Batley, their two children, Emily Law, daughter, age 4, born in Batley, Maria, daughter, age 2, born in Batley, Mary Ann Law, sister-in-law, age 15, born in Batley, and Joshua Deacon, boarder, age 42, woolen spinner, born in Bradford.

 Marriage: Sam Land, 20 years, bachelor, tailor, of Batley, son of John Land, cloth drawer married Mary Ann Law, age 18, spinster, of Batley, daughter of William Law (deceased), cloth weaver, at the Register Office, District of Dewsbury on November 7, 1863.
 The witnesses were Thomas Pickering and William Buckley.
 (Civil Record).